-Prokinetics, such as the prescription medications Reglan and Motilium, improve the muscle action (motility) of the digestive tract, but can also cause:
+Prokinetics, like prescription medications Reglan and Motilium, improve the muscle action (motility) of the digestive tract.
+These medications may cause the following:

-Proton pump inhibitors (PPIs), such as Prilosec, also reduce stomach acid, but are typically stronger than H2RAs.
-They can also cause:
+Proton pump inhibitors (PPIs) like Prilosec reduce stomach acid, but are stronger than H2RAs.
+Side effects include:

 - nausea and vomiting